Cartan subgroups in connected locally compact groups: Cartan subgroups in a connected locally compact group

-\begin{theorem} Every connected locally compact group admits a Cartan subgroup. \end{theorem} \begin{proof} Let $G$ be a connected locally compact group.
-Then $G$ admits a unique maximal compact normal subgroup $K$ such that $G/K$ is a Lie group.
-By Lemma \ref{L1}\,(vi), $K/Z(K)$ is a connected semisimple group with trivial center.
-By Lemma \ref{L1}\,(i), $Z(K)$ is central in $G$, and hence by Lemma \ref{central-cartan}, we may replace $G$ by $G/Z(K)$ and $K$ by $K/Z(K)$, and assume that $Z(K)$ is trivial.
-Now $K=K^0=D(K^0)$ is connected and has trivial center, and $G=Z^0_G(K)\times K$ (cf.\ Lemma \ref{L1}\,(ii)).
-Note that, $Z^0_G(K)$ is a connected Lie group as $Z^0_G(K)$ has no nontrivial compact normal subgroups.
+\begin{proof} Let $G$ be a connected locally compact group.
+By Lemma 4.2 of \cite{I}, $G$ admits a unique maximal compact normal subgroup $K$ such that $G/K$ is a Lie group (cf.\ \cite{Y}).
+By Lemma \ref{L1-cpt}\,(vi), $K/Z(K)$ is a connected semisimple group with trivial center.
+By Lemma \ref{L1-cpt}\,(i), $Z(K)$ is central in $G$, and hence by Lemma \ref{central-cartan}, we may replace $G$ by $G/Z(K)$ and $K$ by $K/Z(K)$, and assume that $Z(K)$ is trivial.
+Now $K=K^0=D(K^0)$ is connected and has trivial center, and $G=Z^0_G(K)\times K$ (cf.\ Lemma \ref{L1-cpt}\,(ii, vi)).
+Therefore, $Z^0_G(K)$ has no nontrivial compact normal subgroups, and hence it is a connected Lie group.
 Let $C_0$ be a Cartan subgroup in $Z^0_G(K)$.
 Since $K$ is a connected semisimple compact group with trivial center, by Theorem 9.19\,(iv) of \cite{HoMo1}, $K=\Pi_d K_d$, where each $K_d$ is a compact connected simple Lie group with trivial center.
 Now $G=Z^0_G(K)\times \Pi_d K_d$.
 Let $C_d$ be a Cartan subgroup of $K_d$ for each $d$.
 By Proposition 6 of \cite{Wi}, each $C_d$ is compact, connected and abelian, and hence so is $C':=\Pi_d C_d$.
 Let $C=C_0\times C'=C_0\times\Pi_d C_d$, where $C_0$ as above is a Cartan subgroup of the Lie group $Z_G^0(K)$.
 We show that $C$ satisfies conditions (I) and (II) and hence it is a Cartan subgroup of $G$.
 As $C_0$ is nilpotent and $C'$ is abelian, it follows that $C$ is nilpotent.
-Let $\pi_0:G\to Z^0_G(K)$ and $\pi_d:G\to K_d$ be natural projections.
+Let $\pi_0:G\to Z^0_G(K)$ and $\pi_d:G\to K_d$ be the natural projections.
 Then $\pi_0$ and each $\pi_d$ are open continuous group homomorphisms and $G=\pi_0(G)\times \Pi_d\pi_d(G)$.
 Now $C$ is a maximal nilpotent group as $\pi_0(C)$ and each $\pi_d(C)$ are so in $\pi_0(G)$ and $K_d$ respectively.
 That is, $C$ satisfies condition (I).

 Let $L$ be a closed normal subgroup in $C$ such that $C/L$ is compact and totally disconnected.
 Then $C^0=C_0^0\times C'=L^0$, and it follows that $L=\pi_0(L)\times C'$.
 Therefore, $C/L$ is isomorphic to a subgroup of $C_0/C_0^0$ which is discrete, and hence $C/L$ is finite.
 Now we get that $C_0/\pi_0(L)$ is finite.
 Hence $N_{\pi_0(G)}(\pi_0(L))/\pi_0(L)$ is finite.
 Also, $\pi_d(L)=\pi_d(C^0)=C_d$ for each $d$.
 Therefore, $N_{K_d}(\pi_d(L))/\pi_d(L)=N_{K_d}(C_d)/C_d$ is finite, and hence $N^0_K(C')=C'$ and $N^0_G(L)\cap K=C'$.
 Now $N_G(L)=N_{\pi_0(G)}(\pi_0(L))\times\Pi_d N_{K_d}(C_d)$, and it follows that $N_G(L)K/LK$ is isomorphic to $N_{\pi_0(G)}(\pi_0(L))/\pi_0(L)$ which is finite.
 As $K$ is compact, the preceding assertion implies that $N_G(L)/L$ is compact and also that $N^0_G(L)\subset L^0(N^0_G(L)\cap K)=L^0 C'=L^0$.
 Therefore, $N_G(L)/L$ is totally disconnected, i.e.\ $C$ satisfies condition (II) and $C$ is a Cartan subgroup of $G$. \end{proof}